WladimirSidorenko/DASA/README.rst

 This package provides several implementations of common discourse-aware sentiment analysis (DASA) methods.
-Most of these approaches infer the overall polarity of input document (*e.g,* of a tweet) from the polarity scores of its elementary discourse units (EDUs) by either accumulating these scores over the RST tree or choosing a single EDU, which is most representative of the whole analyzed text (*e.g.*, the last or root discourse segment).
+Most of these approaches infer the overall polarity of the input (*e.g,* of a tweet) from the polarity scores of its elementary discourse units (EDUs) by either accumulating these scores over the RST tree or choosing a single EDU, which is most representative of the whole analyzed text (*e.g.*, the last discourse segment).

 Data Preparation
 ----------------

-We use the PotTS_ and SB10k_ corpora as primary data for evaluation.
+We use PotTS_ and SB10k_ as primary data sources for evaluation.

 Tagging, Parsing, and Discourse Segmentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before using these corpora, we have processed all tweets of these datasets with the `text normalization pipeline`_ of Sidarenka et al., and parsed them using the `Mate dependency parser`_ of Bohnet et al.
-Afterwards, we have converted the resulting CoNLL files into the TSV format using the scipt ``conll2tsv_``, and subsequently exported the resulting TSV into JSON with the help of the script ``tsv2json_``.
-In addition to that, we have also added information about discourse segments and automatically predicted sentiment scores for each of these segements with the scripts `scripts/add_segmentation` and `scripts/add_polarity_scores` respectively.
+Before using these corpora, we processed all tweets of these datasets with the `text normalization pipeline`_ [SIDARENKA]_ and parsed them using the `Mate dependency parser`_ [BOHNET]_.
+Afterwards, we converted the resulting CoNLL files into the TSV format using the scipt conll2tsv_, and subsequently exported the resulting TSV into JSON with the script tsv2json_.
+In addition to that, we also added information about discourse segments and automatically predicted sentiment scores for each of these segements with the scripts `add_segmentation`_ and `add_polarity_scores`_ respectively.

 Discourse Parsing
 ^^^^^^^^^^^^^^^^^